caa9/GaCD/CodeBook.md

 1. an **activity** variable, with values obtained from reading the corresponding *y-* data file.

 The *train* and *test* datasets are combined into the ***activity*** data frame.

+### Adding descriptive variable labels / values

+The **Activity Type** variable was reformatted as a factor, with the labels uploaded from the "activity_labels.txt" file provided in the data files set and converted to lowercase.